-For people who don’t invest or even new investors, the stock market may look and feel more like a gamble than an investment.
+To people who don’t invest, or to even new investors, the stock market may look and feel more like a gamble than an investment.
 The market’s constant ups and downs can make every turn seem like it will bring large financial gains or damaging losses.

-While the world of investing can seem confusing, the more you understand about stocks and other investments the better you can manage your money in the market.
-Although it is always possible to lose money, investing in the stock market can be a great way to grow your wealth given enough time and proper planning.
-It’s time to change your feeling of gambling in the stock market to instead be a feeling of smart investing.
+While the world of investing can seem confusing, the more you understand about stocks and other investments, the better you can manage your money in the market.
+Although it is always possible to lose money, investing in the stock market can be a great way to grow your wealth, given enough time and proper planning.
+Here's what you need to know about smart stock market investing.

-So What Exactly Is the Stock Market?
+What Exactly Is the Stock Market?

-The stock market is a market in which people can buy shares of publicly owned companies to participate in the financial achievements of the companies whose shares they hold.
-Investors make money through dividends that these companies pay out.
-When those companies are profitable they can sell stocks at a profit.
-However, if the investor holds stocks in companies that are losing money, the price and value of those stocks decrease.
+The stock market is a center in which people can buy shares of publicly owned companies to participate in the financial achievements of the companies whose shares they hold.
+Stocks, mutual funds, and other securities are bought and sold on an exchange, such as the New York Stock Exchange.

 What Are Bear and Bull Markets?